-Best before and use by dates on food confuses a lot of people, leading to massive amounts of food waste in the UK.
+Best before and use by dates can be confusing, which leads to massive amounts of food waste in the UK.
 But what do they both mean?

-Food labelling causes one of the biggest issues when it comes to food waste as it can be hard to decipher what they all really mean.
+Food labelling causes one of the biggest issues when it comes to wasting food as it can be hard to decipher what they all really mean.

 Should we still be eating the food? ….maybe…